Learn about LeanData’s scheduling suite.

 Blog

-Webinar Wrap Up: Meeting the Competing Demands of Speed and Context
+Meeting the Competing Demands of Speed and Context

 The proof is in the stats:

-• Over 30 percent of leads are never contacted at all
+of leads are never contact at all

 “We’ve gotten better, but things have gotten more complex,” reported Christine Maxey, LeanData’s Director of Revenue Operations, at last week’s Intelligent Lead Delivery Roundtable.

 Maxey, along with panelists Colin White and Heather Stone, discussed the challenges of not only reaching leads faster, but the importance of responding more effectively with context.
+Here’s a quick recap of their conversation and recommendations:

-Weaving Context into Speed to Lead Without Stalling
+Weaving Speed and Context Without Stalling

 Stats don’t lie.
-Responding quickly to a lead is ideal, but responding without context can create a bad first impression, extinguishing buyer interest.
-In years past, context required time-consuming research, yet time is the enemy of speed to lead.
-Speed is yelling “Let’s go!” while context says, “Wait, you need this information!”
+Responding quickly to a lead is ideal, but responding without context can create a bad first impression.
+In fact, it often extinguishes buyer interest.
+In years past, context required time-consuming research.
+And unfortunately, time is the enemy of speed to lead.

 Stone explained, “To me, context means efficiency.
 A sales rep has five minutes to look at a lead, understand their needs, and determine how to respond.
-Sales is a numbers game, so having context readily available and consumable will help reps handle more volume and ultimately create more pipeline.”
+Sales is a numbers game.
+So having context readily available and consumable will help reps handle more volume and ultimately create more pipeline.”

 A Clearbit-LeanData-Salesloft play answers the demands of both speed and context.
 Clearbit enriches the lead, providing context and personalization.
 Salesloft nurtures the lead with customized cadences.
 LeanData is the connective tissue that integrates the platforms, routes the lead, and makes the entire process repeatable and scalable.